nauxqouh/CDC-Diabetes-Classification-Project/README.md

 # 👨‍⚕️🏥 CDC Diabetes Health Indicator

 This repository contains demonstrating code for the report of the project `CDC Diabetes Health Indicator` in Statistical Processing for Data Science coursework.
+(You can find it in the .html file)

 Members for this group project:
 1. Ba Truong Binh